shotstack/json-examples/readme.md

 - A Shotstack account and API key, register via the [website](https://shotstack.io).
-- [Curl](https://curl.haxx.se/), [Postman](https://www.getpostman.com/) or another application or command line tool for
-- making RESTful API requests
+- [Curl](https://curl.haxx.se/), [Postman](https://www.getpostman.com/) or another application or command line tool for making RESTful API requests

 Note: This readme provides examples using Curl

 ## Usage

 To run the examples we will provide instructions using Curl.
-You could easily use an application like Postman or any another application or tool that can post JSON formatted data to an API endpoint.
+You could easily use an application like Postman or
+another application or tool that can post JSON formatted data to an API endpoint.

 This guide assumes Curl is already installed on your environment and you have a basic understanding of posting requests